 Karpower threatens shutdown over $370 million debt

-The operators of the Karpowership located at Aboadze in the Western Region have notified the government that it will not be able to continue with the supply of power if the debt owed them is not settled immediately.
+The operators of the Karpowership located at Aboadze in the Western Region have notified the government that it will not be able to continue with the supply of power if the debt owed its company is not settled immediately.

 The company’s representatives made this known at a meeting between the Minister of Energy and Green Transitions, John Abdulai Jinapor, and officials of the Karpowership barge at the ministry in Accra last Monday.